-This post will teach you how to make a personalized picture book for your baby.
-It isn’t sponsored, and I didn’t receive anything for free from any of the brands mentioned.
-I have included affiliate links, though.
-You can read more about that here.
+This post will teach you how to make a personalized family picture book for a baby.
+It is also a baby book designed with picture inserts so you can switch them out and help baby match them!
+I’ve included affiliate links; you can read more about that here.
 Thanks!

 Today I’m sharing a project that’s a bit different: a book I made for Ramona!
 I got the idea for the book from my mother-in-law, who worked in early childhood education before retiring.
 The style of the book is inspired by Tana Hoban’s black and white no-text board books for babies.
 My mom got these for Ramona when she was first born, and it was one of her first books.

 I liked the idea of keeping it simple because, well, that’s my style.
 I’m also not a graphic designer, so I didn’t want to do anything that would give that away too quickly. 🙂